-The Link file should be created by Suprtool with the Output, Link option; it should only contain the fields that you actually need in the final report, plus any sort fields.
+The Link file should be created by Suprtool with the Output,Link option; it should only contain the fields that you actually need in the final report, plus any sort fields.
 If you do an ll file of the file, it should show another file with a ".sd" extension.
 This file contains a description of its own record structure; this allows you to refer to the field names and Suprlink can compute where they occur in the record.
 For example:

-+input sales +link custfile +link addrfile {Sales is sorted by custno} {key is custno} +output custsale +exit {link three files} {into custsale}
++input sales {Sales is sorted by custno}

++link custfile {key is custno}

++link addrfile

++output custsale {link three files}

++exit {into custsale}